RWS/studio-api-docs/apiconcepts/translationmemory/looping_through_the_folders.md

 *****

-Next, you iterate through the files found in a given directory.
-However, the files should only be processed if they match the provided extension, i.e. *.tmx.
-If the extension tmx is encountered, an import operation will be triggered, which we will implement in a separate class in a later step (see [Importing into the Master Translation Memories](importing_into_the_master_translation_memories.md)).
+Next, iterate through the files found in the current directory.
+Process only files that match the `.tmx` extension.
+When the application finds a `.tmx` file, it triggers an import operation that a separate class implements later in the sample (see [Importing into the Master Translation Memories](importing_into_the_master_translation_memories.md)).
 # [C#](#tab/tabid-4)
 ```cs
 // Retrieve the names of the files found in the given folder.